dpgmediamagazines/django-arctic/docs/index.md

 Setup a python virtualenv and install django-arctic.

+A helper command exists to bootstrap a new Arctic project.
+The generated project is similar to the Django project generated with `django-admin` plus a few Arctic required configurations.
+The syntax for the command is:

+    arctic start <project name> [<optional project directory>]

+The generated project already configures `INSTALLED_APPS` and sets a default site name, so it possible to skip the next steps up to the database configuration migrations/migrations.

-In the terminal, create a new Django project:
+If you'd like to start a Django project from scratch, in the terminal, create a new Django project:

     django-admin startproject arctic_demo